 Computers for public use

-Public computer access at our nine libraries provides up to two hours internet use total per day (limited due to Covid restrictions) per person (dependant on PC availability at that location).
+Public computer access at our nine libraries provides up to three hours internet use total per day per person (dependant on PC availability at that location).

 Access to PCs and photocopying is by using your Canterbury-Bankstown Library card.
 You can join at any library for free with photo ID/ proof of name and address.